 Urges to use drugs or alcohol can come and go.
 Education and knowledge of these urges and what lies behind them are vital.
 Obviously, maintaining a drug-free, happy, and successful life is the objective.
-In an effort to maintain this, certain facts must be known.
+To keep this objective, certain facts must be known.
 A former user may think they can use the same substances in the same quantity they once did, but this is not true at all.
-They had previously built physical tolerance to drugs, but when they got clean their bodies became re-accustomed to being chemical-free.
+They had previously built a physical tolerance to drugs, but when they got clean, their bodies became re-accustomed to being chemical-free.
 Attempting to use drugs as they had in the past – even once – is extremely dangerous and even deadly, particularly with opiates such as heroin or oxycodone.

 The Natural High

-The seeking of what could be termed a natural high is a perfectly valid undertaking, and more research should be done into this.
+The seeking of what could be termed a natural high is an entirely valid undertaking, and more research should be done into this.
 The natural high can be different things to different people.
 Some examples of practices and pursuits that can contribute to this effect for individuals:

 - Nutritional changes and remedies, organic or natural diet

 - Exercise, fitness, bicycling, sports, etc.

 - Outdoor and nature activities, hiking, mountain climbing, etc.

 - Working with one’s hands, carpentry, building things, etc.